plumti/alpaca-trading-bot-with-lumibot/README.md

 ## Installation

-Step 1: Create an Alpaca Account
+Step 1: Create an Alpaca Account:
 First, you'll need to create an account with Alpaca to access their trading API.
 If you haven't already signed up, you can do so by visiting the Alpaca sign-up page.
 [Sign up here](https://app.alpaca.markets/signup)
 Fill out the required information to create your Alpaca account.

 Once your account is created, log in to your Alpaca dashboard.

-Step 2: Generate API Key and Secret
+Step 2: Generate API Key and Secret:
 To connect your trading bot with Alpaca, you'll need to generate an API key and secret.
 Here's how to do it:

 In your Alpaca dashboard, navigate to the "API" section.
 You can find it in the top navigation bar or in the sidebar menu, depending on the dashboard's layout.